 Here are 7 digestive problems that people suffer from and ways to treat them.

 Constipation is a condition in which the person experiences painful bowel movements as the stool is hard and dry.
-The frequency of bowel movements
+The frequency of bowel movements is 3 or fewer times in a week.1 This can make you uncomfortable as the bowels are not eliminated as they should be.

 In addition to stress, this condition can be caused due to insufficient water or fiber in the diet, overuse of laxatives, and excessive alcohol or caffeine intake, which results in dehydration.
 If you feel that painkillers, antidepressants, or antacids have lead to constipation, stop taking them at the earliest or consult your doctor.